 ***Hot Topics*** for Oregon FIRST LEGO League® Teams

 - Not sure what you need to download?
-See what everything is and what you should download by reading IO1: We have Liftoff!
+See what everything is and what you should download by reading CS1: CITY SHAPER Blueprints

 - Challenge Information is also available on the FIRST Website

-Keys Resources for success in the INTO ORBIT season
+Keys Resources for success in the CITY SHAPER season

 - Use the FIRST Core Values in every team meeting

-- Recruit friends who may not identify as scientists, roboticists, or as someone who plays with LEGO to your team.
+- Recruit friends (or soon to be friends) who may not identify as scientists, roboticists, or as someone who plays with LEGO to your team.
 The ideal team size is 6-8 team members if you have fewer team members than this your team can suffer from a lack of new and original ideas.

 - Have everyone mark their calendars for the Oregon Events.
-All Qualifying Tournaments will take place December 8, 9, 15 or 16 – remember your team may not get their first choice tournament!
+All Qualifying Tournaments will take place December 7, 8, 14 or 15 – remember your team may not get their first choice tournament!
 All team members need to participate in ALL judging sessions and at the tournament for the team to have the best experience.